-RRSP or RRIF Withdrawal - T4RSP and T4RIF Slips
+RRSP or RRIF Withdrawal - T4RSP and T4RIF Slips (Federal)/Relevé 2 (Quebec)

-If you made a withdrawal from your RRSP or RRIF account during the year, you will receive a T4RSP or T4RIF slip, as applicable, showing the amount withdrawn and taxes withheld.
+If you made a withdrawal from your RRSP or RRIF account during the year, you will receive a T4RSP or T4RIF slip, as applicable (and a Relevé 2, if you are a resident of Quebec), showing the amount withdrawn and taxes withheld.
 The taxes withheld will be credited to your taxes owed on your income tax return.
 You may still have to pay taxes, particularly if you have other sources of income.